 It is also possible to use a position sensitive detector ("PSD") with continuous or quasi-continuous position sensitivity.
 For example, a "linear PSD" or a 1D array detector could be used.
 Alternatively, a detector having continuous or quasi-continuous position sensitivity in all directions, such as a 2D array detector or microchannel plate could be used.
-20 In still another alternative implementation, the detectors could be physically separated (as mentioned elsewhere in more detail in this application) and signals from the detectors could be subtracted to enhance topographic contrast, while enhancing material contrast.
+In still another alternative implementation, the detectors 5 could be physically separated (as mentioned elsewhere in more detail in this application) and signals from the detectors could be subtracted to enhance topographic contrast, while enhancing material contrast.

-The detectors or detector elements could be photodiodes, electron multipliers, microchannel plates, or any other suitable electron detectors.
-Alternatively, the electrons could be first converted to photons by use or a scintillator or other device and then the photons could be detected with a CCD, 30 TDI sensor, PMT or other suitable device.
+The detectors or detector elements could be photodiodes, 10 electron multipliers, microchannel plates, or any other suitable electron detectors.
+Alternatively, the electrons could be first converted to photons by use or a scintillator or other device and then the photons could be detected with a CCD, TDI sensor, PMT or other suitable device.

 In yet another alternative embodiment, the signals from the segments and/or from physically separate detectors could be combined in different ways as part of the same inspection, measurement or defect review step.
-For example, 35 classification.
-If desired, signal with enhanced topographic contrast, or combined to create "bright field" signal with enhanced material contrast.
-If desired, a linear (or nonlinear) combination of the bright field and dark field signals and/or the signals from the detectors or segments could be combined to create a "gray field" signal that has a selected degree of material contrast and a selected degree of topographic contrast.
+For example, the signals could be both subtracted to create a "dark field" 20 signal with enhanced topographic contrast, or combined to create "bright field" signal with enhanced material contrast.
+If desired, a linear (or nonlinear) combination of the bright field and dark field signals and/or the signals from the detectors or segments could be combined to create a "gray 25 field" signal that has a selected degree of material contrast and a selected degree of topographic contrast.
 Any or all of these combinations of signals could be done while the signals are in analog format, or after they are digitized.